raven-computing/project-init/README.md

 ## Getting Started

-There are multiple ways you can use the Project Init system whenever you want to initialize a new softwre project.
+There are multiple ways you can use Project Init whenever you want to initialize a new software project.
 The easiest way is to [install](#install) the *run.sh* script on your system.
 This makes the ```project-init``` command available for your convenience.
 If you don't want to install anything or just try it out once, simply [bootstrap](#bootstrap) the system temporarily by running the *run.sh* script with the provided commands.
 You may also [clone](#clone) this entire repository to a location of your choice.

 We recommend that you first read the [Compatibility](#compatibility) section.